syanco/human_mobility_wildlife/docs/project_notes.md

 Start trying to debug why calc space use is coming up empty...

 Fit dbbmm was not upated correctly - added `as.integer()` wrapper to all the outlogs (was only doing it for those with too few events.)
+Relaunched fit_dbbmm.r at 10am